christensenacademy/christensen-academy/modules/beginning-java/textpages/double.md

 The output of the above program is actually `0.30000000000000004`.
 Seem crazy?
 It actually makes sense if you think deeply about how floating point numbers are encoded in binary, but I'll save that discussion for another time and place.

+The rule of thumb I follow is to use `int` and `long` when I know for sure I'm working with exclusively integer values and use `double` for everything else.

 ![](http://christensenacademy.org/img/signature.png)